thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-26-how-artists-reshape-emerging-technology-research.markdown

 In 2016, Thoughtworks collaborated with the Cyborg Foundation to develop new prototypical human 'senses.'
 Artists [Neil Harbisson and Moon Ribas](https://thoughtworksarts.io/blog/introducing-cyborg-foundation/) believe human psychology can be 'reshaped' via newly designed sensory organs — permanently integrated electronic sensors in the body.

 {% include image file='neil-harbisson.jpg'
-   caption='Cyborg artist Neil Harbisson working with engineer Oryan Inbar' %}
+   alt='An engineer fixes a headband to artist Neil Harbisson\s head' caption='Cyborg artist Neil Harbisson working with engineer Oryan Inbar' %}

 This means that web data feeds can become first-tier physical senses, seamlessly integrated into our experience just like sight, touch and smell.